 Now, the hacker would fail if the IPN (instant payment notification) validation is up, and it invalidates the order, but if the hacker finds a way around it, you are set up for a loot.

 So, if you want to protect your website, your e-commerce store, or your web app from this sort of exploitation, you have to make regular vulnerability assessments a habit.
 That is not all.
 You need vulnerability scanning for a bunch of other reasons.

-- You need it to maintain compliance with security regulations relevant to your industry vertical.
+- Maintain Compliance: You need it to maintain compliance with security regulations relevant to your industry vertical.
 You can use the compliance reporting feature in Astra’s Pentest dashboard to get a picture of your compliance situation as the vulnerability scan report is produced.